 From Brazzaville cars, trucks, trains, and local domestic airlines go to Point Noire (Pointe Noire) and North all the way to Ouesso and as far as Central African Republic and Gabon or Cameroon.
-Owando, Oyo, and Ollombo are nice stopovers on the way north.
-They are all free-standing charming villages with surrounding forests and traditional homes and lodging can be found here for around 40,000-60,000 CFA a night ($80-$120).
+Owando, Oyo (the nicest place to stop,) and Ollombo are easy stopovers on the way north.
+They are all free-standing if not charming villages with surrounding forests and traditional homes and lodging can be found here for around 40,000-60,000 CFA a night ($80-$120).
 Oyo and Owando are on tributaries of the Congo River and can arrange for a small price boat trips down the fingers of the Congo, deep in forest and away from the hurly burly of the main boatway.
 Etoumbi is about a further day’s drive on from these towns, and is a great springboard for visits to spectacular Odzalla National Park.
 Entrance fees are 25,000 CFA ($50) and you can see lots and lots of different large and small African animals here and countless birds.

 Restaurants outside of Brazzaville and through towns in the north can cook you dishes for between 5,000 CFA and 10,000 CFA, but you can get away with 20,000 for nice restaurant food per day.
 Beers come in at about 500 CFA at a supermarket, 1,000 CFA at a local restaurant, and 2,000 CFA at a bar or nightclub in the capital.
 Back in Brazzaville, Mami Wata is by far THE place to have a bite or a drink, get wifi, and admire the river traffic and Brazzaville and Kinshasa.
 It is also a place to arrange river transport, but without keen bargaining skills or a large group you are likely to be charged 3 or 4 times the going price and you’d be better off and safer taking a tour.
 The same goes for road transport, in which a 4×4 car with fuel for 6 people in RC and DRC can be commandeered for about 50,000 CFA ($100) a day by those with relationships and connections, but will be hard to budge below 150,000 CFA ($300) by an independent traveler or someone who looks new.

 As a point of disclosure, this website is created by a tour operator which runs tours in the Congo, however it is created as an honest and reliable and up to date resource for people who want to travel themselves as well.
 It is not very easy at all, and certainly not at all cheaper or safer, to travel yourself in the Congo.
 You should at the very least take a buddy and a LOT of cash if you want to travel in the Congo freestyle, and a good insurance policy.
-(WorldNomads can cover you for about $60 a week.)
+(We’re talkin’ ALL delay and cancellation.
+Almost no insurers cover political strife)

 There is a flight across the river on the safe, reputable Cam Air Co (Cameroon Air Company) which is allowed into the EU and is managed by German mechanics as for maitenance and security.
 The flight is only 30 minutes but costs $200.
 The advantage is that entering Kinshasa is much more hassle-free and smooth from the airport, without the gaze of opportunistic vultures and thieves in plain clothes and uniforms who may see the opportunity for extortion.
 Going into Brazzaville via ferry is not typically a problem however.
 The CamAirCo flight’s credentials are impressive for the price though.
 They cultivate to ensure safety strategic partnerships with reputable companies globally recognized for their expertise and proven competence: